jacobwsmith/build-script-tag/README.md

-# tags-webpack
+# build-script-tag
-work in progress
+Setting up a build environment to create script tags.
+This is a work in progress.